zachyboy12/zachyboy12.gitub.io/blog-posts/make-a-web-framework-with-python-part-1.md

 So, here's the explaination:
 wsgiref.simple_server helps serve one WSGI application.
 environ is basically CGI-style variables, which is what I call the request.
 It is a Python dictionary.
-start_response is a function, to start the response, hence the name.
+start_response is a function to start the response, hence the name.
 It takes a status
 parameter and a headers parameter.
 make_server makes a simple WSGI server that serves on HOST:PORT and only serves one WSGI app, as mentioned.
 After this, delete everything in test.py.